-Magic Johnson takes over the Lakers, ousts Mitch Kupchak and Jim Buss in stunning front-office shakeup
+Magic Johnson takes over as Lakers president of basketball operations in stunning front-office shakeup

 Jeanie Buss added, “I took these actions today to achieve one goal: Everyone associated with the Lakers will now be pulling in the same direction, the direction established by Earvin and myself.
 We are determined to get back to competing to win NBA championships again.”

-Johnson said last week that, if he was to take control of the organization he once led to five NBA championships, the first call he’d make would be to fellow franchise legend and retired ex-player Kobe Bryant.
+Johnson said last week that if he was to take control of the organization he once led to five NBA championships, the first call he’d make would be to fellow franchise legend and retired ex-player Kobe Bryant.
 We now wait with bated breath to find out if the Mamba’s phone is ringing, and what other surprises are in store for one of the league’s marquee franchises, which has fallen deep, deep into disrepair over the past half-decade.

 Johnson’s return to the fold comes one month after he met with Jeanie Buss prior to taking in a game between the Lakers and Denver Nuggets.
 ESPN.com’s Ramona Shelburne reported that “the exact nature of the meeting was not immediately clear,” but noted that “Buss has been soliciting opinions on the direction the franchise should take moving forward” as the Lakers continue to scuffle through life at the bottom of the NBA.